develCuy/community-hub/src/docs/guides/cex-dev.md

 As a centralized exchange, there will be times that withdrawals of SYS or an ERC-20 token on either Rollux or Syscoin NEVM exceed deposits and you need to transfer assets.
 To do that you use a bridge or a gateway.
-We have a [standard gateway](https://rollux.com/bridge) that receives assets on L1 (Syscoin NEVM mainnet), and mints the equivalent asset on Optimism.
+We have a [standard gateway](https://rollux.com/bridge) that receives assets on L1 (Syscoin NEVM mainnet), and mints the equivalent asset on Rollux.
 When a user wants to withdraw the assets back to L1, the bridge burns the asset on L2 and releases it to the user on L1.
 If you want to use this gateway automatically, [follow this tutorial for SYS](https://github.com/SYS-Labs/rollux-tutorial/tree/main/cross-dom-bridge-eth) or [this one for ERC-20 tokens](https://github.com/SYS-Labs/rollux-tutorial/tree/main/cross-dom-bridge-erc20).

-Note that while L1 to L2 transactions typically take minutes, L2 to L1 transaction on the gateway require [a seven day challenge period](https://help.optimism.io/hc/en-us/articles/4411895558171-Why-do-I-need-to-wait-a-week-when-moving-assets-out-of-Optimism-).
+Note that while L1 to L2 transactions typically take minutes, L2 to L1 transaction on the gateway require a seven day challenge period which is an artifact of Rollux being an optimistic rollup.

-Alternatively, you can use a [third party bridge](https://www.optimism.io/apps/bridges).
+Alternatively, you can use a third party bridge.
 These bridges usually rely on liquidity pools to allow for faster withdrawals and support multiple L2 chains.
 However, their token selection might be more limited and they are typically not as decentralized as our gateway.

 When an ERC-20 token does not have a Rollux equivalent you can create one.
 If there is no need for custom business logic, you can [follow the steps in this tutorial](https://github.com/SYS-Labs/rollux-tutorial/tree/main/standard-bridge-standard-token).